Enter Search Query:

 Many other young people with musical futures were transfixed by the music on Radio Luxembourg.
 The teenage John Lennon listened in at night in his Aunt Mimi’s house in Liverpool.
 Down in Surrey, the guitarist Jeff Beck tuned in to hear the latest rock’n’roll, Motown and Stax releases.
 Robert Plant, later the singer in Led Zeppelin, was entranced by records such as ‘I Like It Like That’ by the New Orleans R&B singer Chris Kenner.
 As a boy, the producer Alan Parsons built his own radio set so he could listen to Luxembourg.

 The station often ran quizzes and gave out prizes, and in 1957 a pre-teenage Bryan Ferry won a competition and received a free LP, plus front-row tickets for an inspirational show in Sunderland by Bill Haley and His Comets.
 After Ferry formed Roxy Music in the early 1970s, the band would be thrilled to hear their early recordings played by Kid Jensen on Luxembourg.
+And it was on Luxembourg that Ian Astbury, who later fronted the Cult, heard the music of the Doors for the first time.
+Decades later, in 2002, Astbury would step into Jim Morrison’s shoes and perform in a Doors revival band with two members of the original group.

 It wasn’t just the music on Luxembourg that impacted pop culture.
 One advertiser on the station was Horace Batchelor, who claimed to have a successful system for winning the football pools.
 During his oft-repeated ads he would give his post-office-box address, meticulously spelling out the name of a suburb of Bristol, Keynsham (pronounced Cane-sham).
 The commercials quickly became a target for parody, and the Bonzo Dog Doo-Dah band took Keynsham for the name of one of their albums in 1969.